ethstorage/es-node/ethstorage/archiver/devnet-guide.md

 cd optimism
 git checkout long-term-da
 ```
-Now you can run the following command to check your dependencies:
+Now you can run the following command to check the dependencies in your system:

 ```bash
 ./packages/contracts-bedrock/scripts/getting-started/versions.sh